lmc2179/lmc2179.github.io/drafts/multiplicative.md

 The most important entry here is the last one, demonstrating the non-additive combination of regression terms.

-# A common use case: Multiplicative time series decomposition
+# A time series example

 There's a use case for a multiplicative combinations which is common enough that it's worth walking through it here.